 Acolytes assist the clergy in conducting services of worship at Christ Church.
 Acolytes serve as crucifers, torch and flag bearers, and holders of the Gospel Book during the reading.
 We welcome both youth and adults.
 Most acolytes are scheduled to serve at Sunday worship services once a month, although acolytes who are not scheduled are welcome to assist because there is always something to do.
 Serving as an acolyte gives you an opportunity to learn more about worship in the Episcopal Church and, at the same, take an active role in the service.

 Through the laying on of hands, the Healing Minister provides a blessing to any person wishing to ask for Christ’s help specifically for the healing of their own mind, body and/or spirit or of a loved one.
 Healing Ministers receive training in how to let God’s gift of healing flow through them.
-The Healing Ministry is available at all services following Holy Eucharist at designated locations in the Sanctuary that are announced at each service.
+The Healing Ministry is available at all Sunday services in the small chapel.
 Contact the Rector if you have an interest in this ministry.

 Eucharistic Ministers (Chalicists) assist the clergy by administering the elements during the celebration of Holy Eucharist.
 A brief formal training is required, and chalicists are licensed by the bishop on the recommendation of the Rector.
 At Christ Church, chalicists serve approximately once every six weeks.
 Lectors assist the clergy by reading the lessons that precede the gospel and leading the prayers of the people.
 Adults and young people who read well are encouraged to join this ministry.
 It’s a great opportunity to participate in the service.
 The frequency of service varies.
 If you are interested in either of these ministries, ask one of the vergers for more information.